 Consider your daily calorie goals.
 The same goes for the Daily Value listed on food labels.
 This percentage, which is based on a 2,000-calorie-a-day diet, helps you gauge how much of a specific nutrient one serving of food contains, compared with recommendations for the whole day.
-Five percent or less is low; 20 percent or more is high.
+A low amount is 5% or less; 20% or more is high.
 Look for foods with fats, cholesterol and sodium on the low end of the Daily Value; keep fiber, vitamins and minerals on the high end.

 If your doctor or registered dietitian recommends more or less than 2,000 calories a day, you may need to adjust the percentage accordingly — or simply use the percentage as a general frame of reference.